-Cambridge High School Aakonga Guidelines for National Assessment 2024
+Cambridge High School Aakonga Guidelines for National Assessment 2025

 Welcome to NCEA 2024.
-This document is designed to help you understand how NCEA works.
-The NCEA qualification is undergoing significant change from 2024 onwards so it is important aakonga and their whaanau are clear on whether they fall within the existing or new NCEA regime.
+This document is guide you around running and implementing NCEA at Cambridge High School.
+The NCEA qualification is undergoing significant change so it is important kaiako are clear on its new requirements in order to provide aakonga and whaanau the correct guidance and support in order to be successful in the qualification.